nushell/nushell.github.io/lang-guide/lang-guide.md

 What it is: A syntactic. form used by some Nushell keywords.

-A block is any Nushell code enclosed in curly braces: '{', '}' but only when used in some specific Nushell constructs.
+A block is any Nushell code enclosed in curly braces: `{`, `}` but only when used in some specific Nushell constructs.
 In other cases code enclosed between braces is  a closure.

-A block is not a data type like a closure and cannot be used to type a a variable or custom command parameter, its input type or its return type.
+A block is not a data type like a closure and cannot be used to type a variable or custom command parameter, its input type or its return type.
 You will get a type error if you try this.

 Note:  A closure that takes no parameters may look like a block but is actually a closure.

 E.g.